California Laws and Incentives for Fuel Economy / Efficiency

 Tire Inflation Requirement

-The California Air Resources Board (ARB) adopted regulations to reduce greenhouse gas emissions from vehicles operating inefficiently with under inflated tires.
+The California Air Resources Board (ARB) enforces regulations to reduce greenhouse gas emissions from vehicles operating inefficiently with under inflated tires.
 These regulations apply to vehicles with a gross vehicle weight rating of 10,000 pounds or less.
 Automotive service providers performing or offering to perform automotive maintenance or repair services in the state must:

 - Check and inflate vehicle tires to the manufacturer recommended tire pressure rating, with air or nitrogen as appropriate, using a tire pressure gauge with a total permissible error of no more than plus/minus two pounds per square inch, when performing maintenance or repair;